 Racing Club, the Argentinian outfit that once enjoyed a notorious World Club Championship duel with Stein’s Celtic, have honoured one of their own coaching legends, with Reinaldo Merlo – who led them to their first title in 35 years – immortalised in a famous pose in which he is attempting to ward off bad luck.
 China, meanwhile, built a monument to one of their own, celebrated former captain and coach Lee Wai Tong, but have also recently unveiled an eye-catching v-shaped tribute to Bora Milutinovic in Shenyang, marking the tenth anniversary of the Serbian leading them to the 2002 FIFA World Cup™.

-Though such monuments can often seem the preserves of the old and, as Ferguson suggests, the deceased, there have been plenty of men honoured while stile pulling on their boots.
+*Hair and headbutts *Though such monuments can often seem the preserves of the old and, as Ferguson suggests, the deceased, there have been plenty of men honoured while stile pulling on their boots.
 Boca Juniors, for example, erected statues to both Martin Palermo and Juan Roman Riquelme alongside the one and only Diego Maradona in the club’s museum, while Arsenal have honoured Thierry Henry and Tony Adams outside the Emirates Stadium.
 Colombian artist Amilkar Ariza, meanwhile, sculpted a 22-foot-high representation of Carlos Valderrama – even adding colour for that unique hairstyle – in 'El Pibe’s' hometown of Santas Marta in 2006.

 Yet no matter how great and revered the subject, not every statue is treated with awed adoration.
 Officials in Veracruz, Mexico were staggered last October when they saw that their depiction of Hugo Sanchez, in trademark scissor-kick mode, had been left swiping at thin air after the ball – which had been welded to his foot – was stolen.
 A statue of the great Pele suffered an even worse fate in Salvador, in the Brazilian state of Bahia, when its arms were sawn off along with a replica of the FIFA World Cup™ in 2007.
 And while Zinedine Zidane might have been gratified to hear that a sculpture of him was being erected in Paris, he may have been less pleased to learn that it depicted the most notorious moment of his glorious career: that headbutt on Marco Materazzi.